Digital-Grinnell/dlad-blog/content/posts/017-Drupal-Flyover-Camp-2019.md

 ---
-date: 2019-05-31T21:21:32-06:00
+date: 2019-06-01T11:23:42-06:00
 title: Drupal Flyover Camp 2019
 ---

-Today I attended the first day of [Drupal Flyover Camp 2019](https://www.flyovercamp.org/) at UMKC in Kansas City, MO.
+The last couple days I attended [Drupal Flyover Camp 2019](https://www.flyovercamp.org/) at UMKC in Kansas City, MO.
 I picked up on a few tricks and tools that I thought I'd mention here, just so I don't forget some of the details.

+### Friday - Day 1

 My favorite presentation of the day was [Visual Regression Testing with BackstopJS](http://visual-regression.davidneedham.me) by [David Needham](https://twitter.com/davidneedham).
 There's some cool tech here that I think could be very useful with things like [Digital Grinnell](https://digital.grinnell.edu), [Rootstalk](https://rootstalk.grinnell.edu), and even [this blog](https://static.grinnell.edu/blogs/McFateM).